keboola/connection-docs/templates/ecommerce/ecommerce.md

 If you do not have your own data warehouse, follow the instructions and we will create a database for you:

-1. Configure the Snowflake destination and click on **Save Configuration**
+1. Configure the Snowflake destination and click **Save Configuration**.
 2. After clicking **Save**, the template will be used in your project.
 You will see a flow.
 3. Go there and click on **Snowflake Data Destination** to configure it.
 You will be redirected to the data destination configuration and asked to set up credentials.
 4. Select **Keboola Snowflake database**.